Rashford emulating Rooney and Ronaldo for Man Utd - but will he ever get a rest? | Goal.com

 Rashford lasted 65 minutes before he was given a rest, but either Edinson Cavani or Amad Diallo could have started here to give a player who has appeared in all but two of United games this season a rest.

-"We can rest when we retire,” Rashford replied recently when asked recently about his fitness, but even at his relatively young age of 23 he is going to need a break at some point.
+"We can rest when we retire,” Rashford replied recently when asked about his fitness, but even at his relatively young age of 23, he is going to need a break at some point.

 Given his goal-scoring form, though, it is difficult to see how United could cope without him.

-Here neither starting No.9 Mason Greenwood nor winger Daniel James managed a shot, while only Rashford and Fernandes managed to test goalkeeper Rui Silva across the whole 90 minutes.
+Here neither starting No.9 Mason Greenwood nor winger Daniel James managed a shot, while only Rashford and Fernandes were able to test goalkeeper Rui Silva across the whole 90 minutes.

 Only Harry Kane and Mohamed Salah have found the net more often than United's two top-scorers among Premier League players this season - a statistic while only highlights just how dangerous the Red Devils would be if they also had a free-scoring central striker.